arianaberger/time-tracker-app-js/NOTES.md

 07.11.18
 + changed some formatting for projects page and added time entries for that project

+14.11.18
++ scope method and filtering for time entries page by project

 - project has an owner and collaborators (use STI)
 - user can have an avatar (paperclip gem?)